KTH/devops-course/contributions/feedback/sebene-majate/README.md

 ### Congratulations
 - It is great that you put DataDog in a greater context and inspire us readers to explore other topics within DevOps.

+### Nitpicks
+There was a couple of warnings during the demo:
+- No decription field, can eliminated by adding to the package.json
+- No repository field, can eliminated by adding to the package.json
+- npm compadible with lockfileVersion@1, but package-lock.json was generated for lockfileVersion@2.